 In addition to the cheeses mentioned above, your baby may enjoy several snacks that contain real cheese.
 These are a good choice to help your baby adjust to the flavor of cheese.
 Something to be wary of when buying snacks is sodium.
 Look at this and the level of nutrients, because some can be lost when the cheese is processed.
 When feeding snacks, they should supplement a balanced diet, as your little one should be getting most of their nutrition from breastmilk or formula until they are one year old.

-These are certified non-GMO and also are free of artificial flavors and colors.
+These are free of artificial flavors and colors.
 The snacks are crispy and easy to bite down on, however, you’ll want to be sure your little one is comfortable chewing food before feeding them this snack.